-where $d$ is the dimension and $\bm{I}$ is the identity tensor in $d$-dimensions.
-Since we shall be dealing with the problems in 2D, $d=2$ is fixed throughout the paper.
-Furthermore, the dimensionless specific heat of a gas at a constant pressure is $c_p = (5+\mathsf{n})/2$, where $\mathsf{n}$ is a positive integer that accounts for the rotational degrees of freedom in a polyatomic gas.
+where $\bm{I}$ is the identity tensor in $d$ dimensions.
+For three-dimensional and quasi two-dimensional problems, $d=3$.
+Furthermore, the dimensionless specific heat of a gas at a constant pressure is $c_p = (5+\mathsf{n})/2$, where $\mathsf{n}$ is a positive number that accounts for the internal degrees of freedom in a polyatomic gas.
 For monatomic gases, there is no rotational degree of freedom; consequently, $\mathsf{n}=0$ and $c_p=5/2$ for monatomic gases.
 We shall only deal with monatomic gases in this paper, and hence $c_p=5/2$ throughout this paper.
 Equations \eqref{mass_bal}--\eqref{energy_bal} closed with \eqref{ccr_1} and \eqref{ccr_2} are referred to as the linearized CCR model.
-For $\alpha_0=0$, the linearized CCR model reduces to the linearized NSF equations and for $\alpha_0=2/5$, the linearized CCR model reduces to the linearized G13 equations.
+For $\alpha_0=0$, the linearized CCR model reduces to the linearized NSF equations and for $\alpha_0=2/5$, the steady-state linearized CCR model reduces to the steady-state linearized G13 equations.
 The parameter $\alpha_0$ in the case of the CCR model is taken as $0.3197$, the value of $\alpha_0$ for hard sphere molecules \cite{RGS2018}, throughout this paper.
 Since we shall be comparing the results obtained in the present work with those obtained with the BGK model, for which the Prandtl number is unity \cite{Struchtrup2005}, $\mathrm{Pr}=1$ throughout this paper.

 For quasi two-dimensional flows, let us say in the $x_1 x_2$-plane, the field variables do not change in the direction perpendicular to the plane of the flow, i.e.~they do not change along the $x_3$-direction.
 As a result, the CCR model [Eqs.~\eqref{mass_bal}--\eqref{ccr_2}] for a quasi two-dimensional flow in the $x_1 x_2$-plane reduces to